About the Charles M. Schulz Museum

 Learn How Comics Can Reflect Life

 Complete with a helpful example straight from the hand of legendary Charles Schulz, middle-grade fans of the AMP Kids Peanuts series will love the opportunity to try their hand at the same craft.
 Charlie Brown and his friends are always there for one another, setting a great example for readers of all ages.
-Lucy may tease Charlie, Linus may never love Sally, and not all of Snoopy’s crazy schemes will work.
+Lucy may tease Charlie, Linus may never return Sally’s romantic affection, and not all of Snoopy’s crazy schemes will work.
 At the end of the day, though, it doesn’t matter!
 These friends will help each other through it.
 Be sure to revisit this idea as your students work on illustrating life’s big moments.
-It can be challenging to teach emotional maturity to younger demographics, but this social-emotional learning craft makes it easy.
+It can be challenging to teach emotional maturity to younger readers, but this social-emotional learning activity makes it easy.

 Learn All the Baseball Positions

 Don’t know your right from your left fielder?
 No worries!
 The Peanuts gang is here to explain with this fun free printable baseball visual.
 Middle-grade students can read an AMP Kids Peanuts book of their choice, then they can take to the field with the help of this handy guide.
 Each beloved character stands in position on the diamond, so your readers can easily see and understand the layout.
 Not to mention the handy labeling this visual comes with!
 Learning a new sport has never been easier––trust us.